Chemotherapy-induced acral erythema: Treatment

 The main treatment for acral erythema is discontinuation of the offending drug, and symptomatic treatment to provide analgesia, lessen edema, and prevent superinfection.
 However, the treatment for the underlying cancer of the patient must not be neglected.
 Often, the discontinued drug can be substituted with another cancer drug or cancer treatment.

 Symptomatic treatment can include wound care, elevation, and pain medication.
 Various emollients (creams) are recommended to keep skin moist.
 Corticosteroids and pyridoxine have also been used to relieve symptoms.
 Other studies do not support the conclusion.
 A number of additional remedies are listed in recent medical literature.
 Among them henna and 10% uridine ointment which went through clinical trial.

 Prognosis

 Hand-foot invariably recurs with the resumption of chemotherapy.
 Long-term chemotherapy may also result in reversible palmoplantar keratoderma.
-Symptoms resolve 1–2 weeks after cessation of chemotherapy (Apisarnthanarax and Duvic 2003).
-The range is 1-5 wks, so it has recovered by the time the next cycle is due.
-Healing occurs without scarring unless there has been skin ulceration or necrosis (skin loss/death).
+Symptoms resolve 1–2 weeks after cessation of chemotherapy.
+The range is 1–5 weeks, so it has recovered by the time the next cycle is due.
+Healing occurs without scarring unless there has been skin ulceration or necrosis.
 With each subsequent cycle of chemotherapy, the reaction will appear more quickly, be more severe and will take longer to heal.